AP Top 25 Takeaways: Ohio State throws twist in CFP race

 Tua should still be considered the favorite heading into championship weekend.
 If he comes up big against No. 5 Georgia in the SEC championship game, Tagovailoa will become the first Alabama quarterback to win the Heisman.

-Who else could land an invited to New York City for the Heisman presentation?
+Who else could be invited to New York City for the Heisman presentation?
 Ohio State’s Dwayne Haskins‘ stock is up.
 Washington State’s Gardner Minshew’s stock is down.
 Will Grier of West Virginia still should be under consideration.
 And that’s probably about it.

 PLAN B — AS IN BROHM